Camji55/nexus-plugin-jwt-auth/README.md

 })
 ```

+You can also access properties stored in the token.

 > In this example when I sign the token on signup or login, I store the property accountId within it.

 ```typescript